 Testing ZULUDIVER Straps

-During our Scottish adventures, I had the pleasure of testing some Zuludiver products.
-My top choice, as you can see in some pictures on here, was the 1960s Swiss Style Divers quick release watch strap, in orange with black finish.
+I had the pleasure of testing some of our products during our Scottish adventures.
+My top choice, as you can see in some pictures on here, was the 1960s Swiss Style Divers quick release watch strap in orange with black buckle finish.

 Simply, a breathable, comfortable and very durable strap that was a true companion on my adventures.
 Keeping an eye on the time and the distance was crucial.
 The feeling of not worrying whether I was going to lose or damage my watch was reassuring.